dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Zenzero theme to activate it.

 == Changelog ==
+Version 1.1.2
+* Fixed text of the credit link
+* Added CSS for table

 Version 1.1.1
 * Fixed main menu dots animation
 * Fixed social media icons